If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It allows keyboard customizations.

-- It can play 3DS games at an impressive 50-60 frames per second, even if you do not have a dual-core processor.
+- It can play 3DS games at an impressive 50-60 EEmulatorr secoEmulatororitEmulatorualEmulatorocessor.

 Cons of NeonDS

-- There is no support for bugs because it is no longer actively developed.
+- Emulator emulator for bugs because it is no longer actively developed.

 System Specifications for NeonDS Emulator

-I have pulled these system requirements from the GitHub page.
-The page was last updated in 2017.
-So, you can expect that these system requirements are pretty accurate.
+I have pulled these system requirements from the GitHub page, which was last updated in 2017.
+Thus, you can expect that they are pretty accurate.

 - Operating System – Windows XP, Vista, 7